Are you tired of always having people in your game that can't connect?

 to configure your router to forward two ports to your computer.
 These ports are:

 the computer you are playing NFWMS on.
-This is very likely you are sitting at
+This is very likely the one you are sitting at

 right now!
-So you need to know the IP address the router gave your PC.
+So you need to know the IP address your router gave your PC.

 You can find this out by following this simple step-by-step guide:

 Click Windows's "S tart" button.

 Select "run" (or "Ausführen" if you're using a German windows like I do...)